ssmmyx/discord-nuker/README.md

-nuke discord servers without having to create ur own discord bot
+Nuke discord servers without having to create ur own discord bot

-I DO NOT RECOMMEND NUKING SERVERS ANY CONSEQUENCES ARE NOT THE OWNERS PROBLEM
+I DO NOT RECOMMEND NUKING SERVERS ANY CONSEQUENCES ARE YOURS TO DEAL WITH

 How to use this script: